Skip to content

 Thanks Bill,

 Well yes, it reassuring to know there isn’t anything missing, but it isn’t so reassuring to know that any puncture = ruined tyre.
 I changed our non-Audi a couple of years ago, and the first thing I did was to source a space saver spare wheel and the associated tools.
-Yes, I could have gone to a specialist company who would have supplied me with the full-optional-kit at unhappy-wallet prices, but I chose to search eBay for the individual items at a much lower cost.
+Yes, I could have gone to a specialist company who would have supplied me with the full-optional-kit at unhappy-wallet prices, but I chose to search EBay for the individual items at a much lower cost.

 Just Incase it helps. ( does anybody know why Incase always defaults to a capital I?).